quanteda/tutorials.quanteda.io/content/statistical-analysis/keyness.markdown

 draft: false
 ---

-Keyness is a signed two-by-two association score originally implemented in [WordSmith](http://www.lexically.net/wordsmith/) to identify frequent words in documents in a target and reference group.
+Keyness answers a simple question: which words are unusually frequent in one set of documents compared with another?
+It's a signed two-by-two association score, originally implemented in [WordSmith](http://www.lexically.net/wordsmith/), that identifies words distinctively frequent in a target group of documents relative to a reference group.

 ``` r